-European bounty at stake, focus on Fletcher & MacLean
+European bounty at stake for Hearts and Aberdeen

 Steven Naismith has yet to get Hearts firing consistently in his four games since replacing Robbie Neilson, having registered just one win, and this is their last throw of the dice in the race for third.

 A draw doesn't really cut it for Hearts, they must win.
-If they do, it blows the race open again with two games left.
+If they do, it blows the race for the £4m bounty open again with two games left.

 If Aberdeen end their Tynecastle woes they also kill Hearts' hopes, and will be confirmed as the third best side in the country unless Hibs beat Rangers on Sunday.